phillycommunitywireless/phillycommunitywireless/content/en/_index.md

   # Volunteer CTA
   - template: call-to-action-photo-right
     text: "**Philly Community Wireless** is building community-controlled wireless internet networks in Philadelphia.
 We aim to provide a baseline of internet access for everyone, enhancing quality of life today and positioning communities for a more healthy and prosperous tomorrow."
-    link:
     photo: "/images/pcwvolunteers2.jpg"
+    photo_alt_text: "PCW Volunteers posing for a group photo on the roof of NSNP."
+    button:
-      text: What We Do
+      button_text: "What We Do "
-      href: about/
+      button_href: "about/"
+      # no_button_arrow: "true"

     class: bg-light-gray

   # Divider